André Antoine: Biography

 André Antoine was a clerk at the Paris Gas Utility and worked in the Archer Theatre when he asked to produce a dramatization of a novel by Émile Zola.
 The amateur group refused it, so he decided to create his own theatre to realize his vision of the proper development of dramatic art.

 Antoine founded the Théâtre Libre in Paris in 1887.
 This was a théâtre d'essai, a workshop theatre, where plays were produced whether they would perform at the box office or not.
 It was also a stage for new writing whose subject matter or form had been rejected in other theatres.
 Over a seven-year period, until 1894, the Théâtre Libre staged some 111 plays.
-His work had enormous influence on the French stage, as well as on similar companies elsewhere in Europe, such as the Independent Theatre Society in London and the Freie Buhne in Germany.
+His work had enormous influence on the French stage, as well as on similar companies elsewhere in Europe, such as the Independent Theatre Society in London and the Freie Bühne in Germany.

 Antoine opposed the traditional teachings of the Paris Conservatory, and focused on a more naturalistic style of acting and staging.
 In particular, Théâtre Libre productions were inspired by the Meiningen Ensemble of Germany.
 They performed works by Zola, Becque, Brieux, and plays by contemporary German, Scandinavian, and Russian naturalists.
 In 1894, Antoine was forced to relinquish the theater due to financial failure, but he went on to form Théâtre Antoine, which followed the traditions established by Théâtre Libre until its demise 10 years later.

 The work of the Theatre Libre was said to embrace both Realism and Naturalism.
 In theatre, Realism is generally thought to be a 19th-century movement which uses dramatic and stylistic conventions to bring authenticity and 'real life' to performances and drama texts while Naturalism is commonly seen as an extension to this where an attempt is made to create a perfect illusion of reality.
 Naturalism is often said to be driven by Darwinism and its view of humans as behavioral creatures shaped by heredity and environment.
 Antoine believed that our environment determines our character and he would often start rehearsals by creating the set, settings or environment which would then allow his actors to explore their characters and their behaviors with greater authenticity.
 Often he would only hire untrained actors (a practice still common with young film makers) since he believed that the professional actors of his time could not realistically portray real people.